 A CUP OF TEA.
 Peppermint Tea is an old remedy used for upset stomachs in people.
 Brew up a strong cup of tea, but allow it to cool before offering it.
-Give your dog 1/4 cup per 10 lbs of body weight three times daily.
+Give your dog 1/4 cup per 10 lbs. of body weight three times daily, give your cat 1 tablespoon three times daily.

 PEPTO-BISMOL.
 This is an old standby that can be effective for dogs.
-The dose is 1 ml/10 lbs of body weight given three times daily for no more than 7 days.
+I do not recommend it for cats.
+The dog dose is 1 ml/10 lbs. of body weight given three times daily for no more than 7 days.